 About 40% of Cameroon’s territory is covered in forest.
 Philippe JONG/Shutterstock

-Community level governance has been highlighted as one of they key reasons for these mixed results.
+has been highlighted as one of they key reasons for these mixed results.
 Communities elect a management committee to act on their behalf, check and fight illegal forest activities and develop activities that generate revenue for them.
+We examined

 Our results were mixed.
 Some met the required good governance standards, but the majority didn’t.
 For instance, 78% of case studies didn’t meet the standards for all the principles.
 This was mostly because there wasn’t enough money coming in or because committee members lacked management, entrepreneurial skills, managed the forest in their own interest or had disagreements between them which prevented them from being effective.